Microneedling nåldjup – komplett guide (0.25–2.0 mm)

 Mainly used for product absorption and increased glow.
 This needle depth does not stimulate deep collagen production but primarily improves the skin's absorption of serums and active ingredients.

-• Increases absorption of skincare
+• Increases skincare absorption

-• Provides improved glow
+• Improves glow

 • Minimal recovery time